EffectOrientedProgramming/book/Chapters/05_Testing.md

     assertTrue(1 == 1)
 ```

-Assertions that *do not* appear at the end of the test are ignored:
+`Assertion`s that *do not* appear at the end of the test are ignored:

 ```scala 3 mdoc:testzio
 import zio.*